r-suzuki/gcor/README.md

 dependency, and other related methods for data analysis.

 It features a generalized version of (absolute) correlation coefficient for arbitrary types of data, including categorical variables.
+Missing values can also be handled naturally by treating them as observations of a single categorical value, namely `NA`.

 **Note that this project is in an early stage of development, so changes may occur frequently.**